Lameguy64/PSn00bSDK/doc/dev_notes.md

   `GPUSTAT` (`1F801814h`) to alternate on every frame (frame 0: wait until 0, frame 1: wait until 1, frame 2: wait until 0) before waiting for VSync otherwise the GPU will only draw the first field if you don't have drawing to displayed area enabled.
-Performing this check in a low resolution/non interlaced mode is harmless.
+Performing this wait operation in non-interlaced modes is harmless.

-- There's a hardware bug in the GPU `FillVRAM` command `GP0(02h)` where if you set the height to 512 pixels the primitive is processed with a height of 0 as the hardware does not appear to interpret the last bit of the height value.
+- There's a hardware bug in the GPU `FillVRAM` command `GP0(02h)` where if you set the height to 512 pixels the primitive is drawn with a height of 0 as the hardware does not appear to interpret the last bit of the height field.
-  This is most apparent when putting a DRAWENV with the height of 512 pixels (for PAL for example) and background clearing is enabled, hence why `DRAWENV.isbg` is not effective in the official SDK.
+  This is most apparent when applying a DRAWENV with the height of 512 pixels (for PAL standard for example) and isbg is set, hence this method also does not work in the official SDK either.

 - The controller/memory card SPI interface is poorly implemented in most emulators, making custom controller polling code insanely hard to write and